RyanChessell/asl_recognition/README.md

 ## 🌍 Real-World Impact

 Millions of people globally rely on sign language to communicate.
-However, language barriers often persist between Deaf and hearing communities.
+However, language barriers often persist between Deaf and hard of hearing (Hoh) communities.
 This project aims to:

 - Bridge that communication gap using AI
 - Support assistive technology tools